CommittedTeam/CommitCanvas/README.md

         if count <= min_count:
             return("Commit message must have more than {} words, got: {}".format(min_count,count))
   ```

+  Now if you run `git commit`, your commit message will be check by default as well as added rules.

-- If you would like to disable specific default rules, pass their names to `disable` parameter in `args` inside `.pre-commit-config.yaml`.
+- CommitCanvas also lets you disable specific default rules.
+Pass their names to `disable` parameter in `args` inside `.pre-commit-config.yaml`.
 The names must match the class names specified in[default_rules.py](commitcanvas/default.py) and need to be separated by comma.
 For example:

     ```